 I am getting a lot of messages about whether trek “x” is doable in winters and my reply often is – it depends on your skill level.
 But irrespective of whether you are a novice or a hardcore hiker there will come a moment when you will be contend with the dilemma – to push ahead or beat a hasty retreat.

 This happens more often in winters and monsoons than in other seasons.
-An unexpected snowfall, or rapid icing can make even a few kilometers seem like a herculan task (as evident in my failed har ki dun trek).
+An unexpected snowfall, or rapid icing can make even a few kilometres seem like a herculean task (as evident in my failed har ki dun trek .